-To do this go through the Basic Payroll Tools ‘Export to csv’ process, as outlined above.
+To do this, go through the BPT ‘Export to csv’ process, as outlined above.

-Click this, and call the new folder ‘Payslips’ or something of your choice.
+Click to set up a new folder and call it ‘Payslips’ or something of your choice.
 This will create a new folder and then you can save your payslip file to this folder.

 Once you have generated your payslip you may want to send it to your employee via email rather than print it out and give it to them.

-If you are using an Apple Mac, are using Windows 10 or have a programme like Adobe Acrobat already installed on your computer, you should have a default print to PDF function available:
+If you are using an Apple Mac, are using Windows 10 or have a program like Adobe Acrobat already installed on your computer, you should have a default print to PDF function available:

-This in itself, may suit your needs although please note that as XPS files are not as well-known as PDFs, it may look unfamiliar to the recipient and/or they may not be able to open it easily.
+This in itself, may suit your needs although please note that as XPS files are not as well-known as PDFs, it may look unfamiliar to your PA and/or they may not be able to open it easily.
 Therefore, you have a couple of simple options: